Florida Department of Transportation Wildflower Program

 This page is hosted by the Florida Wildflower Foundation as a courtesy to the Florida Department of Transportation.

-The procedure was revised in November 2016 to emphasize the importance of reduced mowing and use of integrated vegetation management practices.
-It also recognized the benefit of these management practices to pollinators.
+The Procedure was revised in November 2016 and again in 2022.
+In each case, the importance of reduced mowing and use of integrated vegetation management practices was emphasized as was the benefit of these management practices to pollinators.

 A 2014 report concluded that FDOT could reduce right-of-way (ROW) vegetation management costs by 30% simply by implementing sustainable management practices such as reduced mowing.
 The report also conservatively estimated that roadside vegetation along the state highway system would provide ecosystem services valued at about $1 billion if such practices were used.